asmita7798/Reprocheck/README.md

 Reproducibility is a central concern in modern AI and ML research, but auditing papers manually at scale is slow, labor-intensive, and difficult to standardize.
 Important signals such as dataset reporting, train/test splits, hyperparameters, hardware details, code availability, proofs, and method descriptions are often distributed unevenly across papers and expressed in inconsistent ways.
 Reprocheck addresses this by combining rule-based evidence retrieval with LLM-based item-level classification to audit reproducibility-related reporting directly from paper content.

-The project compares multiple pipeline variants based on different text extraction and context construction strategies, including a baseline PyMuPDF pipeline, a Smart PyMuPDF pipeline, and a Smart GROBID pipeline.
-The final large-scale analysis reported in the project uses the Smart GROBID pipeline.
+The project compares multiple pipeline variants based on different text extraction and context construction strategies, and different sized LLMs, including a baseline PyMuPDF pipeline, a Smart PyMuPDF pipeline, and a Smart GROBID pipeline.
+The final large-scale analysis reported in the project uses the Smart GROBID pipeline due to its performance metrics.

 This repository includes the code needed for: